jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 #### Google inceptions

 In our previous discussion, the convolution filter in each layer is of the same patch size say 3x3.
-To increase the depth of the feature maps, we can apply more filters of the same patch size.
+To increase the depth of the feature maps, we can apply more filters using the same patch size.
 However, in GoogleNet, it applies a different approach to increase the depth.
-GoogleNet use different filter patch size with different pooling to create feature maps of the same spatial dimension.
-Because they are of the same spatial dimension, all the features maps from the same layer can concatentate together to form one single feature maps.

-Here we have filters with patch size 3x3 and 1x1 .
-The first set of filters generate 8 features map while the second one generate 2.
+GoogleNet use different filter patch size for the same layer.
+Here we can have filters with patch size 3x3 and 1x1.
+Don't mistaken that a 1x1 filter is doing nothing.
+It does not explore the spatial dimension but it explores the depth of the feature maps.
+For example, in the 1x1 filter below, we convert the RGB channels (depth 3) into 2 feature maps output.The first set of filters generate 8 features map while the second one generate 2.
 We can concantentate them to form maps of depth 10.
 The inception idea is to increase the depth of the feature map by concantentate feature maps using different patch size of convolution filters and pooling.
 <div class="imgcap">
 <img src="/assets/cnn/inception.png" style="border:none;width:60%">
 </div>